ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 - **On static vectors:** by default, I'm using the vectors available from the [fastText website](https://fasttext.cc/docs/en/crawl-vectors.html).
-These were trained from CommonCrawl and Wikipedia. *Questions:* *will it matter if I train my own fastText vectors from TLUnified?
-How much efficiency gain can I get if I use [floret vectors](https://github.com/explosion/floret)?*
+These were trained from CommonCrawl and Wikipedia.
+I'd like to know if (1) it matters if I train my own fastText vectors from TLUnified and if (2) there are efficiency gains when using [floret vectors](https://github.com/explosion/floret).

 - **On pretraining:** by default, my [pretraining objective](https://spacy.io/api/architectures#pretrain) is based on